Humanistic Communication Strategies to Help Bridge Generational Divides

 Continuing Education Credit: 1.5 hours

-You can select an HRCI, SHRM and/or a general certificate.
+This course is approved through HRCI (E-Learning) and through SHRM (Self Paced E-Learning).
+You can select a HRCI, SHRM and/or a general certificate.
 If you would like to self certify this course for continuing education self study credit for HRPA, AHRI, CHRP, IDC, ICF, CLM or CPLP credit, select the general certificate option.
 See our certifications page for more information

 This program can be taught to groups (see group discount page).
 We recommend groups interested in this program schedule hybrid sessions combining the online course followed by a live facilitated discussion.
 The content of this course is based on science and while it is focused on generational differences, it provides an ideal jumping off point to discuss a variety of diversity dimensions as a group.
 Contact us for more information or to schedule a course.